blockades/mmt-guides/bitcoin-beginner.md

     Before we start moving money, we need to check we can close everyhing and get back in again.

     1. Quit out of Electrum wallet, and out of KeePass
-    2. Open your waller again
+    2. Open your wallet again
-        - launch electrum
+        - launch Electrum
         - remember you stored your **wallet password** in your password manager
         - open KeePass and sign in with your **master password**
         - copy the password out of KeePass and use it to unlock your wallet